JoeMorgan/dotfiles/readme.md

 I also customize my prompt in a way that's based heavily on [this Nettuts+ article](http://net.tutsplus.com/tutorials/tools-and-tips/how-to-customize-your-command-prompt/)

 The rest of this I'm shamelessly copying from Paul's readme.
-Why, you say?
+Why?
 The doctor says I'm lazy.